heebatullah/Isentry_Backend_Test/README.md

 This is a small FastAPI application with a few intentional bugs.
 The goal of this assessment is to evaluate your ability to debug code, your understanding of web development concepts, and your knowledge of version control.

+## Important Notes for Interns

+- **Do Not Close/Create Issues:** You should not close/create any issues, even after submitting a pull request.
+Issues will remain open for assessment by the maintainers.

 ## Getting Started

 To get started, you will need to have Python 3.8+ and Git installed on your machine.